ThijnK/maze/README.md

 #### Search Heuristics

 Search heuristics are used to determine the probability distribution for probabilistic search.
-Maze supports the following search heuristics:
+MAZE supports the following search heuristics:

 - **Uniform**:
   Assigns the same weight to every target, effectively creating a random search when used in isolation (no other heuristics).